 The regeneration of Archway has been kick started by the refurbishment and recladding of the former Archway Tower; a notorious 18 storey, 1970s office building.
-Located above Archway station, the tall, dark edifice dominated the area and, with the failed post war surroundings, empty shops and narrow pedestrian alleys, blighted development for many years.
-GRID was appointed to redevelop the tower for Residential Rental (sales not being permitted under the LUL freehold) with active and accessible street frontages, entrances, and improved microclimate.
-There were limitations on what could be done to the building as the lease extended only to the outside of the existing cladding so could be no extensions or balconies.
-Residential use was granted through Permitted Development (because that means was available) and the façade by detailed application.
+Located above Archway station, the tall, dark edifice dominated the area, and together the failed post war surroundings, empty shops and narrow pedestrian alleys, blighted development for many years.
+Islington developed a SPD in 2006/7 but as it required holistic development of many ownerships in a low rise form failed to generate interest.

-The floor plans are London Plan compliant and the amenity space compensates for the loss of balconies.
 Residential rental sector’s 24 hour, 100% occupancy with no private parking has proven a boon to local traders with noticeable visual and retail offer improvements This space is accessible to all residents and available for local residents’ events.

 While the scheme has not had the power to intervene in the public realm and tube exits – Vantage Point has acted as a catalyst for development by seeming to be new, bright and active.
 Surrounding post war blocks are also being reclad and TFL are re-paving roads, cycle ways and moving bus stops as part of a major upgrade of the former Archway gyratory.